krkn-chaos/krkn/docs/container_scenarios.md

   container_name: "<specific container name>"  # This is optional, can take out and will kill all containers in all pods found under namespace and label
   pod_names:  # This is optional, can take out and will select all pods with given namespace and label
   - <pod_name>
+  count: <number of containers to disrupt, default=1>
+  action: <Action to run.
+For example kill 1 ( hang up ) or kill 9.
+Default is set to kill 1>
-  retry_wait: <number of seconds to wait for container to be running again> (defaults to 120seconds)
+  expected_recovery_time: <number of seconds to wait for container to be running again> (defaults to 120seconds)
 ```

 #### Post Action